-- requires all of these inputs people, funding and financial management to ensure the project is appropriately resourced so that in turn it can deliver the results expected - depends on analysis of project results to adapt the project's actions based on what's working and what isn't (i.e. adaptive management); - which in turn triggers the next iteration of the process, and the continued flow of information into the other business processes as the project progresses.
+- requires all of these inputs people, funding and financial management to ensure the project is appropriately resourced so that it can deliver the results expected - depends on analysis of project results to adapt the project's actions based on what's working and what isn't (i.e. adaptive management); - which in turn triggers the next iteration of the process, and the continued flow of information into the other business processes as the project progresses.

 In an ideal world all of these information flows would be streamlined and supported by integrated systems, so that the required information is readily available to all who need it.
 In reality, much information is held in separate systems that are not easily integrated, and in the case of the conservation process, much information is not systematised at all in many organisations.
 The result is that the flow of information depends on manual effort - people manually seeking, sending and re-entering information.
 Workflows are much less efficient than they should be.
-Despite these inefficiencies, this manual effort and interaction has many positive benefits in terms of collaboration and team endeavour; systematisation of these flows simply aims to remove the inefficiencies so that these personal interactions can focus on the content and quality of the projects.
+Regardless of these inefficiencies, this manual effort and interaction has positive benefits in terms of collaboration and team endeavour; systematisation of the information flows simply aims to remove the inefficiencies so that these personal interactions can focus on the content and quality of the projects.

-Note that the "white space" in the model identifies critical dependencies.
+Note that the "white space" in the model is important - it identifies critical dependencies.
 For example, note the gap between the last two steps in the Fundraising process; this process cannot run to conclusion under its own steam - it requires an information flow from the conservation process.
 It is impossible for staff in the fundraising process to operate at high levels of productivity and effectiveness if the conservation process has not systematised its information.
+Similar gaps and impacts exist in the Finance and People Management processes.

-Expectations vary across Business Processes
+Management expectations vary across Business Processes